 Stability

 Heat loss coefficient as a function of the surface areas

+Need for and ability to provide thermal stratification

 Liquid media

-If the storage media is liquid such is water, molten salt and mineral and synthetic oils, a thermal stratification is produced in the tank because of the differences in density between hot and cold fluid.
-At low temperature water is a great storage media because of its high specific heat, price and availability.
-However, the rage of temperature before it becomes steam is low (25°C -90°C) then when it becomes vapor a costly insulation and pressurized container is needed [4].
+If the storage medium is a liquid such is water, molten salt or mineral or synthetic oil, a thermal stratification may be established in the tank because of the differences in density between hot and cold fluid.
+At low temperature water is a great storage media because of its high specific heat, low price and general availability.
+However, the range of temperature before it becomes steam is low (25°C to90°C) then when it becomes vapor a costly pressure vessel is needed [4].

 For high temperature storage the most typical substitutes for water are oils and molten salt.
 Although their heat capacities are 25-40% of that of water on a weight basis these substitutes have lower vapor pressure and they can operate at temperatures greater than 300°C [4].
-However, oils are very expensive and about 400ºC most organic oils tend to thermally decompose, therefore fluids such as molten salts, liquid metals and air (with an air-rock storage medium) are commonly considered.
+However, oils are very expensive and above about 400ºC most organic oils tend to decompose, therefore fluids such as molten salts, liquid metals and air (with an air-rock storage medium) are commonly considered.
 Molten salt is an excellent thermal storage medium.
-It is a mixture of 60% sodium nitrate and 40% potassium nitrate.
+A mixture of 60% sodium nitrate and 40% potassium nitrate is commonly used.
 It is non-flammable and nontoxic and it is liquid at atmospheric pressure so there is no need for pressurize the system.
-Moreover, it can be used as working fluid for the solar field and as storage medium eliminating the need for expensive heat exchangers.
+Moreover, it can be used as both the transport fluid for the solar field and as storage medium thus eliminating the need for expensive heat exchangers.
 Unfortunately, it has potential corrosion problems and presents a relatively high freezing point which makes it more complex to deal with.
-On the other hand, sodium hydroxide has a relatively higher melting point (320 °C) and can work in temperatures up to 800°C, however there is a difficulty in containing it at high temperatures and it is highly corrosive [4].
+On the other hand, sodium hydroxide has a relatively higher melting point (320 °C) and can work at temperatures up to 800°C, however there is difficulty in containing it at high temperatures and it is highly corrosive [4].

 Solid media

-Materials for solid media thermal storage are usually found in packed beds, requiring a fluid to exchange heat.
+Materials for solid media thermal storage are usually employed in the form of packed beds and require a fluid to transport and exchange heat.
 Their main advantages are their low cost and high working temperatures.
-Most common materials are rocks, bricks, sand, concrete, etc. These materials do not freeze or leak, energy can be stored at low temperature but also at high temperature.
-Also, concrete has a high specific heat and good mechanical properties, its thermal expansion is near that of steel and it has high mechanical resistance to cyclic thermal loading [3].
-Primary issues include maintaining good contact between the concrete and piping, and the heat transfer rates into and out of the solid medium [6].
+The most common materials are rocks, bricks, sand, and concrete.
+These materials do not freeze or leak, energy can be stored at low temperature but also at high temperature.Concrete has a high specific heat and good mechanical properties, its coefficient of thermal expansion is near that of steel and it has high mechanical resistance to cyclic thermal loading [3].
+Primary issues include maintaining good contact between the concrete and piping (when direct contact is not used), and the heat transfer rates into and out of the solid medium [6].

 Chemical heat storage

 When a chemical reaction takes place, there is a difference between the enthalpy of the substances present at the end of the reaction and the enthalpy of the substances at the start of the reaction.
 This enthalpy difference is known as heat of reaction.
 Any chemical reaction with high heat of reaction can be used for thermal energy storage as long as the product can be stored and the heat stored is released during the reverse reaction [17].
 In a chemical heat storage system thermal energy is used to break chemical bonds in a reversible way.
 The rupture of the chemical bond requires large quantities of energy input, thus resulting in thermal energy storage.
-The heat produced by the solar field is used to produce the chemical reaction in the substance, if this reaction is completely reversible the thermal energy can be recovered completely by the reverse reaction.
+The heat produced by the solar collector field is used to produce the chemical reaction in the substance, if this reaction is completely reversible the thermal energy can be recovered completely by the reverse reaction.